• Skip to primary navigation

 Thank goodness for this easy way to clean an outdoor rug without bleach!
 Please make sure to save this image to Pinterest if you agree!

 This is SO helpful!
 See how she cleaned her outdoor rug and made it look brand new again!
 No bleach involved.
-This is a great way to get rid of mold, mildew, and other stains on outdoor rugs!
+This is a great way to get rid of mold, mildew, and other stains on indoor outdoor rugs!

 Filed Under: Cleaning